 Few students realize the job being accomplished by the international students here.
-Often times one may hear that a forhe is making a trip.
-These trips give the foreign students a chance to see Alabama, and at the same time they give Alabamians a chance to see the fine international program that is being carried on at Jacksonwille.
+Often times one may hear that a foreign student is absent because he is making a trip.
+These trips give the foreign students a chance to see Alabama, and at the same time they give Alabamians a chance to see the fine and various other organizations.
+The group appeared in a film shown on Christmas Day by WBRC-TV of Birmingham.
+The film was titled, "Christmas Around the World."